wcmc-its/ReCiter-Publication-Manager/README.md

 **For people:**

 - Author - Filter by name or NetID.
 - Organization - A given person's primary organizational unit.
-  - A search for "Medicine" won't get results for someone whose primary organizational unit is "Medicine (Cardiology)."
-You would have to select the parent department and all the subsuming divisions.
+Publication Manager uses parentheses as an indication that a person is member both of unit and a sub-unit.
+For example, a search for "Medicine" will also return results for someone whose primary organizational unit is "Medicine (Cardiology)."
-  - Some of the organizational units are from NYP, and they look odd (e.g., "SUP00439").
-On the identity management side, we are in the process of attempting to map these to more human-friendly units
-- Institution - A person's primary institutional affiliation.
-Most of these are from ASMS.
+- Institution - A person's primary institutional affiliation (e.g., `Cornell University`)
-- Person type(s) - An individual's designation as defined by WCM's Identity Management Team.
-See definitions here.
+- Person type(s) - An individual's designation (e.g., `academic-faculty`, `student-phd`)
 - Author position - Whether any of the selected people were first and/or last author on a given publication.
 There are some cases where certain authors are co-first or co-last.
-This is not tracked automatically.
-If you know of such a case, please contact Paul Albert at paa2013@med.cornell.edu with the relevant PMID(s), and he will add it to a back end override table.
+This is not tracked automatically, but they can be added to an override table: `analysis_override_author_position`.
 Such authorships will get credit for being first or last author, both here and in the bibliometric report described below.

 **For articles:**